Partner Zones

 - in Console, configure your Gateway cluster and fill in the Provider tab with Gateway API credentials

-As of version 1.32, Partner Zones have the following limitations:
+As of v1.32, Partner Zones have the following limitations:

 - Partners will only be able to connect to your zone using Local Gateway Service Accounts.